mtyler14/SEED_Group12/Demo 2/readme.md

 Figure 12: The angular position for faster speed for motor 2.

 However, if one of the wheels accelerates faster than the other, this disturbance results in considerable overshoot.
 A step response 1.5 times faster than the reference is introduced into the system as a disturbance for motor 1.
-Figure 13 shows controller's lack of disturbance rejection, as no Ki or Kd gains are used for this system.
+Figure 13 shows the controller's lack of disturbance rejection, as no Ki or Kd gains are used for this system.
 Thus, to simulate the response, Ki gain is introduced and a PI controller is used for comparison.
 Figure 14 shows the Simulink block diagram with the disturbance and PI controller.
 The Ki gain is 17.4 V/(rad), and the Kp gain is tuned to 1.58 V/(rad/s).
 Figure 15 shows the system's ability to reject the disturbance given this Kp and Ki gain.

 ![Motor1 disturb](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_disturb.JPG)